hilbix/timestart/README.txt

 This is somewhat optimized for size.  "make static" creates (stripped) a smaller executable than the shared library version.

+Note that this needs tinolib (tino/Makefile-diet.sh).
+You can find this on other tools from me.
+Or you can run diet directly:

+diet -Os gcc -o timestart timestart.c

 Example use:

 You have a CMS with a frontpage which shall be updated each 10 minutes.